 1. Don't substitute the flour

 2. Be sure your shredded coconut is fresh

 3. Taste test each mixture to see if you feel it is sweet enough.

 4. Use either a mold or a loaf pan.
 If you use a loaf pan, you'll need a sharp knife to cut it into squares.
 This brand is awesome.

 5. Enjoy your healthy twix bars!

 Can You Buy Just The Cookie Part of Twix?

 That question comes up a lot apparently on google, and I don't know the answer but I DO know you can make the cookie part of Twix.
 At least, my cookie layer.
 And I do, I use it as a cookie recipe in my book, "Crazy Healthy with 4 Ingredients".
 I use it as a protein sugar cookie there, that can be cut into shapes for the holidays, or even pressed with Nordic cookie presses.
-Check out my book, if interested, as an eBook, paperback and soon to be hardcover.
+Check out my book, if interested, as an eBook, paperback and hardcover.

 Are you on Pinterest?
 Perhaps save the recipe there using this image...

 Don't miss a thing, subscribe here to get recipes delivered to your inbox!